-It identifies reform opportunities for the government sector workforce and advises the government on policy innovations and strategy in those areas of reform.
+It identifies reform opportunities for the government sector workforce and advises the government on policy innovations and strategies in those areas of reform.

 It is a collaborative venture by Danish government agencies for co-creating new solutions to address social issues.
 It is committed to offering advice to institutions both within and outside Denmark.

-It drives an ongoing process of modernization in the public administration, open government and service efficiency
+It drives an ongoing process of modernisation in public administration, open government and service efficiency

 Its role includes promoting the spirit of service, facilitating collaboration among service agencies, identifying and developing high-calibre leaders, giving advice on the design and capability of public services.